Category Archives: Deaf

 I can honestly say no. No, not at all.
 I’m fully aware that more often than not, silly comments or questions are born entirely of lack of thought or awareness.
 They’re merely annoying; in the same way that running your fingers down a blackboard and feeling your teeth go on edge is annoying.

 When people are actually trying to be mean, it’s much more than annoying.
-It’s demoralising, disempowering, and bloody infuriating.
+It’s demoralising, disempowering, and infuriating.

 People are being mean when: